 Often it can feel difficult to know how to fund the care required – and find enough money to cover the costs.

 The good news is that the number of financial options available to those considering care continues to grow.
-This would include the use of a drawdown lifetime mortgage, which is a type of equity release.
-You can read here more about how an equity release scheme works.
-Fortunately help is on hand to enable you to navigate the financial playing field and choose the best possible option for you or your relative.
+These include the use of a drawdown lifetime mortgage, which is a type of equity release plan.
+Equity release may be a good way to release money and generate a cash lump sum.

 Which plan should you choose?
 How do you know which choices will offer the best benefits for you both now and in the future?
-At UK Care Guide we focus on simplifying the process, covering each option in turn to help you to make an informed and confident decision.
+At UK Care Guide, we focus on simplifying the process, covering each option, in turn, to help you to make an informed and confident decision.

-The lending company agrees to allow you to borrow a set sum of money, which is set aside for you.
-You then have the option to take an initial lump sum, with the opportunity to withdraw smaller amounts as and when required.
+The lending company agrees to allow you to borrow a set sum of money, which is set aside for you as a cash reserve facility.
+You then have the option to take an initial lump sum payment, with the opportunity to withdraw smaller amounts as and when required.